berarma/new-lg4ff/README.md

 It has all the features in the in-kernel `hid-logitech` module and adds the following ones:

-- Support for most effects defined in the Linux FF API (except inertia).
+- Support for most effects defined in the Linux FF API (except inertia) rather than just constant the force effect.
 - Asynchronous operations with realtime handling of effects.
 - Rate limited FF updates with best possible latency.
-- Tunable sprint, damper and friction effect types gain.
+- Tunable sprint, damper and friction effects gain.
-- Combine accelerator and clutch.
+- It can combine accelerator and clutch.
 - Use the wheel leds as a FFBmeter to monitor clipping.
 - Added a system gain setting that modulates the gain setting used by applications.
 - SYSFS entries for gain, autocenter, spring/damper/friction effect gain and FFBmeter.

 ## Requirements